 After road accidents & drowning, accidental fires cause most unnatural deaths in India.

-This strategy should be in line with the overall organizational HIRA Safety.
+This strategy should be in line with the overall organisational HIRA Safety.
 It can be achieved by covering the following milestones:

 Step 1: Building Fire Safety – Identify the hazards